Magda Linette: 2023: Major singles SF & doubles QF, top 20 in singles

+At the Miami Open, she reached the fourth round at the WTA 1000-level for a first time defeating this time Victoria Azarenka for her tenth career top-20 win.

+At the US Open, she reached the quarterfinals in doubles for the first time at this major, partnering Bernarda Pera.

+In September, Linette played in Guangzhou as the top seed and reached her sixth final but lost heavily to Wang Xiyu, winning only two games.

+In October, she qualified for the 2023 WTA Elite Trophy in Zhuhai.

+2024: Singles title in Prague, first WTA 1000 quarterfinal

+In April, Linette defeated third seed Anhelina Kalinina in the semifinals at the Rouen Open, before losing the final in three sets to Sloane Stephens.

+In July, she won the Prague Open defeating compatriot Magdalena Fręch in the first all-Polish WTA Tour final in the Open era.
+En route, she recorded wins over fifth seed Viktoriya Tomova in the quarterfinals and top seed Linda Nosková in the last four.

+In September, at the WTA 1000 China Open, Linette reached the fourth round at that level only for the second time, with an upset over world No. 5, Jasmine Paolini, for her first top five season win.

+At the next WTA 1000 Wuhan Open, Linette upset two Russian seeds en route, 11th seed Liudmila Samsonova and eighth seed Daria Kasatkina in the round of 16 to reach her first WTA 1000-level quarterfinal which she lost to fourth seed Coco Gauff.

+During the Billie Jean King Cup finals in November, Linette defeated Sara Sorribes Tormo in a match lasting almost four hours to help Poland overcome Spain to reach the quarterfinals.

+2025: Abu Dhabi and Miami quarterfinals

+In February, Linette reached the quarterfinals at the Abu Dhabi Open with wins over qualifier Renata Zarazúa and sixth seed Anastasia Pavlyuchenkova, before losing to Linda Nosková.

 Playing style

 Linette started out as a defensive player, whose game was primarily built around her strong movement and consistent ball striking from the baseline.
 The Pole has, however, began finding an increasing amount of success after altering her game style away from being a counterpuncher, to actively creating opportunities to hit winners on the court.
 Ever since partnering with Mark Gellard, Linette also worked on improving the mental aspect of her game.

 Her strengths on court are her speed, footwork, court coverage, and anticipation.
 Her strongest groundstroke is her two-handed backhand, which is hit flat and with depth, and which is responsible for many of the winners she accumulates on court.
 Her forehand is also strong, and is hit with topspin, making it a safe and reliable shot.

 Having spent a significant time on the doubles circuit as well, Linette has developed solid volleying skills and often looks to finish points off at the net.
 She is capable of introducing drop shots and sliced backhands into points, constantly breaking up an opponent's rhythm, and to attempt to draw unforced errors out of aggressive players.